Joachim d'Alencé

 Key Achievements

-- Established correspondence network with leading European scientists including Huygens and Leibniz
+- Established correspondence networks with leading European scientists including Huygens and Leibniz

 Did You Know?

-- 02.His thermometer design used a 3:1 mixture of water and nitric acid as the measuring fluid
+- 02.His thermometer design used a mixture of water and nitric acid rather than mercury or alcohol, which were more commonly employed by other instrument makers